 Q: What if my numbering gets messed up?

 A: First, ensure you haven't applied manual formatting.
-Then, try updating fields (Ctrl+A, F9).
+That's why then, try updating fields (Ctrl+A, F9).
 If the problem persists, review your multilevel list settings and style links.
 Sometimes, recreating the list from scratch is the most efficient solution.

 Q: Can I use different numbering styles (e.g., Roman numerals) for different levels?